redpanda-data/connect/website/docs/components/processors/workflow.md

 ### `order`

 An explicit declaration of branch ordered tiers, which describes the order in which parallel tiers of branches should be executed.
+Branches should be identified by the name as they are configured in the field `branches`.
+It's also possible to specify branch processors configured [as a resource](#resources).

 Type: `array`